Links to Amazon on this blog are affiliate links*

-The app asks for your baby’s due date to calculate prediction on when they will enter what it calls leaps, or “fussy phases”.
+The app asks for your baby’s due date to calculate predictions on when they will enter what it calls leaps, or “fussy phases”.

 “From our research, we are now able to predict, almost to the week, when parents can expect their babies to go through one of these ‘fussy phases’.”The Wonder Weeks (van de Rijt and Plooij), page 2

-I decided to track her phases based on her due date, as well as her birth date, just out of curiosity.
+I decided to track our daughter’s phases based on her due date, as well as her birth date, just out of curiosity.

 As it turned out, Caroline reached her leaps almost perfectly to the predicted start day…based on her birth date, not due date.

-As a result, I tracked her developmental leaps based on her birth date.
+As a result, I tracked her developmental leaps based on her birth date moving forward.